cwxstat/rust_daily/theBook/src/chapter_1.md

 # Chapter 1

+This book was created with [mdBook](https://github.com/rust-lang/mdBook)

-This is very cool, how you can crate a book with rust.
+It's very simple to create a book with rust, with interactive code snippets.

+Everything here is created in the folder `/theBook`

 ```rust,editable
 fn main() {